Middle School Courses | California

 If you're familiar with current NGSS work you know the use of phenomena is a big deal.
-The issues in SEPUP's Issues and Science for California provide context for relevant and connected anchoring and investigative phenomena within the unit.
-Not just an event or process that links scientific content - it is a big idea that is relevant to students' lives and is anchored in real-world events.
+The issues in SEPUP's Issues and Science for California provide context for relevant and connected phenomena within the unit.
+Not just an event or process that links scientific content - it is the big idea that has meaning in students' lives and is anchored in real-world events.
 These issues connect the why for students, "Why does this matter?"

 Issue-oriented science forms the foundation of SEPUP’s curriculum materials and it is the only secondary science program to do so.